 In Trinidad and Tobago, the United Nations system is represented by Ms. Marina Walter, she is the UN Resident Coordinator for Trinidad and Tobago, Suriname, Aruba, Curacao and Sint Marteen.

-Prior to joining the United Nations, Ms. Walter worked for the German Foundation for International Development and the German Foreign Office Academy, and was also a freelance journalist in Berlin, Germany.
+Prior to her joining the United Nations in 1996, Ms. Walter worked as a journalist in Berlin, Germany.

-Ms. Walter holds a Master of Arts in Comparative Politics from Vanderbilt University in the United States and a Diploma/Master degree in International Politics, Economics and Law from the Otto-Suhr Institute of the Freie Univesitaet Berlin, Germany.
+Ms. Walter holds a Master’s degree in Comparative Politics from Vanderbilt University, Nashville, USA and a Master’s degree in International Politics, Economics, and Law, from the Free University of Berlin, Germany.